 Story of change from Youth Peer Providers

-“We visited Kapsetek primary school on January this year (2018) and took the pupils through the Dream Course Method where we trained them on life skills, Sexual Reproductive Health and Rights, how to set goals and achieve them.
+“We visited Kapsetek primary school on January (2018) and took the pupils through the Dream Course Method where we trained them on life skills, Sexual Reproductive Health and Rights, how to set goals and achieve them.

 The reaction was positive.
 Very receptive.
 However, the pupils at that juncture were naive with low self-confidence and extremely laid back.
 With the realization of this, we spent more time on life skills training and sharing with them of how our journey has been.

 “The impacts you make on earth should be something worthy to improve lives”

 Our intention was to let them learn from us first.
 For us, our journey was no different from theirs.
 It was just that ours was from a different spectrum of life but having the same issues with them.
 Low self-esteem, lack of confidence and little self-awareness you name them.
 It is worthy to note that, our personal transformation was all thanks to Dandelion Africa for the numerous trainings they took us through.
 As Youth Peer Providers, our task was to cascade what we were trained on to this other young generation.
 Talk of youth to youth conversations.